 These terms of reference become an important tool for the board to monitor the performance of the committee.

 The bylaws normally give the board of directors the authority to create task forces (sometimes called ad hoc committees) if and when required.
 A task force is a “committee” established by and reporting to the board of directors created to assist the board by developing policy alternatives and recommendations for the board’s consideration.
-When a task force is created, it is given a clearly defined task, terms of reference, and a termination date (sometimes called a “sunset clause”) for its activities.
+When a task force is created, it is given a clearly defined task, terms of reference, and termination date (sometimes called a “sunset clause”) for its activities.

 For example, a board of directors might establish a task force to examine and develop recommendations on a board policy dealing with membership criteria, membership discipline, ethics, or codes of conduct.
 Task forces also provide written reports for each board of directors meeting.